Sunday, March 8, 2015

 If I am to be alive, I should write about the experience.
 That would bring meaning to me.

-*He thanks Dr. William Breitbart, psychiatrist and Chair of the Department of Psychiatry and Behavioral Sciences at Memorial Sloan Kettering Cancer Center (where coincidentally, Lisa received much of her care).
+Lyle Fettig (@lfettig) is a palliative care doctor in Indianapolis where he lives with his wife and two boys. *He thanks Dr. William Breitbart, psychiatrist and Chair of the Department of Psychiatry and Behavioral Sciences at Memorial Sloan Kettering Cancer Center (where coincidentally, Lisa received much of her care).
 Dr. Breitbart presented a Keynote entitled “Meaning-Centered Psychotherapy: Meaning and Spirituality in End of Life Care” at the 2015 IUPUI RESPECT Conference.
 He introduced the existentialist metaphor of "death as a wall" during his comments.
 The recent RCT on Meaning-Centered Group Psychotherapy by Breitbart and others is worth a read and deserves a blog post on it's own.